LDAWG-a11y/a11yWebApp/src/guides/accessible-complex-disclosure-widgets.md

 }
 ```

- In the above, we are simply setting the parent container .site, to position relative
+ In the above, we are simply setting the parent container `.site`, to position `relative`

+We then set `postion: absolute;` to the drawer and we're pinning it to the `top` `right` corner of closest position: relative ancestor, which is of course the `.site` element, that we just set

 #### Bonus?